amarjeetsingh1999/Neighbourhood-Map-React-/README.md

 # Neighbourhood Map (React)

 ## Overview
 A single page responsive application featuring a map of a neighbourhood built using React.
-Include an input text area to filter locations and the map has functionalities like highlighted locations and third part data about these locations.
+Includes an input text area to filter locations and the map has functionalities like highlighted locations and third party data about these locations.

 ## How to Run the App
 * Download this repository as .zip or clone this repository: